 Last changed

-Sign InSquid Proxy is an open-source, high-performance, and highly configurable caching and forwarding web proxy.
+Sign UpSquid Proxy is an open-source, high-performance, and highly configurable caching and forwarding web proxy.
 It is widely used for speeding up web servers by caching web, DNS, and other computer network lookups for a group of people sharing network resources, and for aiding security by filtering traffic.

-This image is available on cgr.dev
+For those with access, this container image is available on cgr.dev

 :